peterlydiard/mini-synth/README.md

 Does the sampled waveform create noticeable pitch/period jitter on square and sawtooth waveforms?

 Are there performance limits in the pygame.mixer module that cause pausing during a high note rate?
+Consider using the sounddevice module.

 If different instruments have different ranges, where should the mapping from key numbers to tone frequencies be done?
 Use MIDI key numbers?